Django Rest Framework

 The diagram below describes how they interact when processing a request.

-uses the deserialized object to perform some kind of
+Eventually, the View uses the deserialized object to perform some kind of

 operation, typically that can involve retrieving or updating some